 Hospice Care Statistics

-According to the Hospice Association of America and the National Hospice and Palliative Care Organization:
+According to the latest statistics available from the Hospice Association of America and the National Hospice and Palliative Care Organization:

 - More than 5,000 hospices participate in the Medicare program in the U.S. From the first program that opened in 1974, hospice programs continue to grow and are located in all 50 states.

 - In 2009, an estimated 1.56 million people received hospice services.
 Recent statistics also indicate that around 42 percent of all deaths in the U.S. occurred under the care of a hospice program.

 - The Medicare hospice benefit, enacted by Congress in 1982, is the primary source of payment for hospice care.
 In 2009, the percentage of patient days covered by the Medicare hospice benefit was 89 percent.